metabase/metabase/docs/permissions/data-sandboxes.md

 - A [group](../people-and-groups/managing.md#groups) of people to be added to the basic sandbox.
 - [User attributes](../people-and-groups/managing.md#adding-a-user-attribute) for each person in the group.

-A basic sandbox displays a filtered table in place of an original table, to a specific group.
-The filter on the table will change for each person in the group, depending on the value of a person's user attribute.
+A basic sandbox displays a filtered table, in place of an original table, to a specific group.
+How Metabase filters that table depends on the value in each person's user attribute.

 For example, you can set up a basic sandbox so that:

-- Someone with the user attribute value "Basic" will see a version of the Accounts table with a filter for `Plan = "Basic"` (rows where the Plan column matches the value "Basic").
+- Someone with the user attribute with key of "plan" and a value of "Basic" will see a version of the Accounts table with a filter for `Plan = "Basic"` (that is, only the rows where the Plan column matches the value "Basic").
-- Someone with a "Premium" attribute will see a version of the Accounts table with the filter `Plan = "Premium"`.
+- Someone with a "plan" user attribute set to "Premium" will see a different version of the Accounts table with the filter `Plan = "Premium"` applied.

 ## Choosing user attributes for data sandboxes

 **User attributes are required for basic sandboxes, and optional for custom sandboxes**.
 When [adding a new user attribute](../people-and-groups/managing.md#adding-a-user-attribute), you'll set up a key-value pair for each person.

-The user attribute key is used to look up the user attribute value for a specific person.
+Metabase uses the user attribute key to look up the user attribute value for a specific person.
 User attribute keys can be mapped to parameters in Metabase.

 The **user attribute value** must be an exact, case-sensitive match for the filter value of a sandboxed table.
 For example, if you're creating a [basic sandbox](#basic-data-sandboxes-filter-by-a-column-in-the-table) on the Accounts table with the filter `Plan = "Basic"`, make sure that you enter "Basic" as the user attribute value.
 If you set the user attribute value to lowercase "basic" (a value which doesn't exist in the Plan column of the Accounts table), the sandboxed person will get an empty result instead of the sandboxed table.